NEW STRATEGY NEEDED: South Africa has an horrendous death toll and a culture of drunk driving. Nicro aims to rehabilitate offenders. Image: iStock

 What's being done to curb road deaths and rehabilitate traffic offenders?

-On Monday, Wheels24 published an interview with the South African National Institute for Crime Prevention and the Reintegration of Offenders (Nicro), a 105-year-old organisation responsible for rehabilitating criminals.
+The South African National Institute for Crime Prevention and the Reintegration of Offenders (Nicro), the 105-year old organisation responsible for rehabilitating criminals, gave Wheels24 some insight on driving under the influence.

 Read: SA is world's worst drunk-driving country